hraberg/enumerable/README.markdown

 * Wrapping any accessed local variables in arrays which are passed into the block constructor.
 * Replacing the original expression with code that constructs the new block.

+To understand the transformation better, a good point to start is running `ant example -Dlambda.weaving.debug=true`.

 ### How expressions are transformed into blocks